Southwest GSPOC Overview

 Students spend time in the lab and studio creating, recording, and performing original music (pop, rock, hip-hop, etc.) using technology and their principle and/ or electronic instruments.
 The process of songwriting, recording, mixing, and production provides students the material to develop a digital portfolio of professional quality music productions.
 This opportunity is open to non-traditional music students eager to learn to use technology in an authentic, self-directed musical experience.

-» Students learn the internationally recognized music technology program by Ableton Push Initiative industry.
+- Students learn the internationally recognized music technology program in the Ableton Push Initiative.
 This sponsorship is exclusive to North Texas.

-» Students perform annually at Arts Goggle, Fort Worth’s premier festival of local artists and musicians.
+- Students perform at Arts Goggle, Fort Worth’s premiere festival of local artists and musicians.

 - Student recording artists “YSK” were signed to an independent distribution deal with Smith Music Group.